PaintQuest/paintquest/README.md

 _"One small idea may grow big if you share it with friends."_

 ##What?
-The idea of PaintQuest (which by the way is just a workname and may be changed) is a browserbased shared canvas which can grow and be infinitely large.
+The idea of PaintQuest (which by the way is just a working title and may be changed) is a browserbased shared canvas which can grow and be infinitely large.
 This means that all users connected will work on the same canvas in realtime.
 Think of it like a paint equivalent to Minecraft.
 Another similar application (but for text) is "Your world of text" which can be found here: https://www.yourworldoftext.com/.

 _"Art is about expressions, whether it´s a painting, a poem or a piece of code.
 Express yourself and be an artist."_